DarkGreenSky32x32/darkGreensky32x32/README.md

 **Just like Albert Einstein's quote**
 > Learning is experience.
 Everything else is just information.

- **These are the languages I know
+ **These are the languages I know**
 - Python
 - C++(Still learning)

 **Certs I have**
-** - I currently don't have any certfications.
+ - I currently don't have any certfications.

 ##                                                                Stats📃